 I can hear the arguments now; I’ve been in these arguments.
 People ask, what about introducing the conflict by the end of the first chapter?
 What about not bogging down the plot with too much detail?
 What about word count?

-I’ll repeat myself: they aren’t really hardfast rules.
+I’ll repeat myself: there aren’t really hardfast rules.

 That isn’t to say there aren’t certain techniques and general guidelines writers follow that make for a good story.
 You can be sure that I have huge pet peeves about things like gerunds, adverbs, use of italics for inner monologue (never rely on a font to do the writing work for you.
 Spell it all out.), passive voice, and grammar.
 I’m also very aware that I commit all of those atrocities to the text a lot, so no judgment.
 There’s a balance to be had between the art and the craft of writing.
 I once got into a prolonged discussion about the first chapter of The Persistence of Memory Book 1: Déjà vu (I promise, this story has a point).
 In chapter one, we see that Daniel doesn’t connect well with others and is still grappling with his traumatic past.
 We see that Nina has no memories of her past whatsoever; neither character understands who they are in this world, and where they belong.
 Yet, they feel like they’ve met before.
 We also learn that they both work for a secret organization full of powered people.
 In chapter two, we find out more about the team, and the mystery surrounding Nina’s identity deepens.
 It isn’t until the third chapter that the more global conflict arises.